peterwalkley/SE4AdminTool/README.md

 - See players' steam profile

 ## TODO
+- Reduced install with no JRE for those who want to provide their own
+- Documentation of command-line version
 - Use IP location to find country, state and city information.
-- Players banned by GUI tool should be added to tools' ban list automatically.
-- Add facility to send server commands via GUI tool.
+- Help and installation guide on github and then a help button on the application to take you there.
-- Create configuration properties files via GUI.
+- Create configuration properties files via GUI ?

 ## Pre-Release Version